 \subsection{Generalized subsequences}

-In anticipation of Proposition~\ref{reverse}, where we recover an $L$-structure $M$ from a flat structure $\B$, as formulas must also be defined on tuples that may have duplicate values, we must show that elements of $\B$ encode these as well.
-We begin with a one-step lemma, whose proof follows immediately from (AP) and Duplication.
+In preparation of Proposition~\ref{reverse}, where we recover an $L$-structure $M$ from a flat structure $\B$, we must show that elements of $\B$ encode tuples from $M$ with duplicate values.
+We begin with a one-step lemma, whose proof follows immediately from Amalgamation, Duplication and Axiom 2b.

-\begin{Lemma} Let $\B$ be any flat structure.
+\begin{lemma} Let $\B$ be any flat structure.
 Suppose $m\ge 1$, $j\in m$, and $\aa\in U_m$.
-There is $\cc\in U_{m+1}$ such that $\aa\le\cc$ and $(x_j=x_m)\in \Delta_{\cc}$. \end{Lemma}
+There is $\cc\in U_{m+1}$ such that $\aa\le\cc$ and $(x_j=x_m)\in \Delta_{\cc}$. \end{lemma}

 By iterating Lemma~\ref{onestep} $n$ times, we get the following lemma.